Low eigenvalues and one-dimensional collapse: Collapsing triangular domains

 Since the gap function is invariant under scaling, we restrict to triangles with diameter one.
 Such a triangle has angles

-The moduli space of all such triangles is itself a triangle in the $\alpha \times \beta$ plane; see Figure \ref{mod}.
-We are interested in the behavior of $\xi$ on this moduli space, and in particular the behavior of $\xi$ approaching the degenerate boundary of $P$ which is the dashed vertical segment in Figure \ref{mod}.
+The moduli space of triangles, which we shall call $\M$, can thus be identified with a triangle in the $\alpha \times \beta$ plane; see Figure \ref{mod}.
+We are interested in the behavior of $\xi$ approaching the boundary of $P$ which is the dashed vertical segment in Figure \ref{mod}; this corresponds to triangles which degenerate to a segment.